Uranium processing and fuel fabrication

-Facilities for the processing of uranium for fuel are regulated by the Canadian Nuclear Safety Commission (CNSC) under the Nuclear Safety and Control Act.
+Facilities for the processing of uranium for fuel are regulated by the CNSC under the Nuclear Safety and Control Act.

 The CNSC's licensing process for uranium processing facilities follows the stages laid out in the Class I Nuclear Facilities Regulations, proceeding progressively through site preparation, construction, commissioning, operating, decommissioning, and abandonment phases.

-Currently, there are five licensed uranium processing and fuel fabrication facilities operating in Canada:
+Currently, there are 5 licensed uranium processing and fuel fabrication facilities operating in Canada:

 - Blind River Uranium Facility

 - Cameco Fuel Manufacturing Inc.

 - BWXT Nuclear Energy Canada Inc. - Toronto